GrennMilo/NH3CrackProcessor/ReadMe.md

 To ensure a consistent time grid across all measurements, the application performs cubic interpolation for all numeric columns.
 This is particularly important for creating smooth visualizations and for comparing data across different stages.

+The application now tracks which data points are from the original input file versus those that are generated through interpolation:

 ```python
 def perform_interpolation(self, df, target_interval_minutes=1):
     # Create target time vector with 1-minute intervals